 Differences in session counts

-As of October 2021, Google Analytics began updating the calculation for session metrics to more efficiently count sessions with high accuracy and low error rate (typically less than 2%).
+As of October 2021, Google Analytics began updating the calculation method for session metrics in your standard and custom reports and in Explorations and Looker Studio to more efficiently count sessions with high accuracy and low error rate.
 As a result, you may notice a small difference in session counts from the previous calculation method.
-The new metrics are available in your standard and custom reports and in Explorations.

 Differences from Universal Analytics